thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 |------|------------|------------|---------|---------------|-------------|---------------------------------------|---------|
 | `1`  | `'Frozen'` | `102`      | `'PG'`  | `'Animation'` | `true`      | `new Date('2013-11-27 00:00:00 UTC')` | `7.6`   |

-**NOTE:** In table form, attribute names are often displayed in camelcase because unquoted identifiers in database systems, like PostgreSQL, are case insensitive.
-This sentence will make more sense shortly.
+**NOTE:** In table form, attribute names are often displayed in camelcase because unquoted identifiers like `releasted_at` are case insensitive in PostgreSQL.

 ### Exercise